 We take abuse very seriously and so should you.
 If you notice any signs of animal cruelty taking place, please report it immediately.

 Our EAMT team works 365 days a year.
-However, please keep in mind that our EAMTs are only able to respond to calls from the public regarding animal cruelty in the cities of Phoenix, Scottsdale, Tempe and Gilbert.
+However, please keep in mind that our EAMTs are only able to respond to calls from the public regarding animal cruelty in the cities of Phoenix, Scottsdale, Tempe, Gilbert and Glendale.
 If you need to report an animal cruelty case in another Valley city, please visit our Report Animal Abuse Now page for the appropriate phone numbers.

 If you have information about an unsolved animal cruelty case, call Silent Witness at 480.WITNESS (948.6377).
 You can remain anonymous and could receive a cash reward up to $4,000.